top of page

 There’s something about a winter train ride that lends itself to reflection.
-I was traveling from Copenhagen to Aarhus — a familiar route, but somehow it always feels a little different in winter.
+I was traveling from Copenhagen to Aarhus — a familiar route, through the Danish countryside, but somehow it always feels a little different in winter.

 Outside the window, the Danish countryside blurred into soft whites and greys, small clusters of trees standing quietly against the snow-covered fields.